-The following notification methods will be used to inform water system employees and customers of a water shortage declaration: employee e-mail announcements, notices at municipal buildings, notices in water bills.
-Required water shortage response measures will be communicated through PSA announcements on local radio and cable stations.
-Declaration of emergency water restrictions or water rationing will be communicated to all customers by telephone and door hangers if necessary.
+The following notification methods will be used to inform water system employees and customers of a water shortage declaration: notices at municipal buildings, and on the Town of Middlesex website homepage.
+Required water shortage response measures will be communicated through The Wilson Times Newspaper, and on the Town of Middlesex website.
+Declaration of emergency water restrictions or water rationing will be sent through newspaper, mailings, and public postings.